 While you can often get far more value by transferring points to airline and hotel programs, the ability to alternatively get decent value when redeeming for travel directly is a strength for those who don’t intend to learn the intricacies of booking award flights using airline miles.

-Redeem for rent
+Redeem points for rent

 Bilt allows you to redeem points for rent.
 The value here is very poor as you will get less than 1c per point.
 If you intend to use credit card rewards to pay for rent, you would likely be better off with a credit card that earns 2% cash back everywhere and using that cash back toward your rent.

-Redeem for fitness classes
+Redeem points for fitness classes

 Bilt has partnerships with several popular exercise class brands, so you can redeem your points for popular classes like Soul Cycle, Rumble boxing, Solidcore, and Y7.
 These redemptions generally don’t provide maximum value.

-Redeem for art, home décor and more
+Redeem points for art, home décor and more

 Bilt offers the Bilt Collection, a curated selection of limited-edition art and home décor.
 Redemptions start at 5,000 points.
 Whether or not these redemptions make sense is a matter of personal taste.

 Use points to cover Amazon purchases